Van Ruyten 58FF 12V-230V 100W Inverter.

 Oak vibrators, although series drive, do not require an external arc suppression circuit for their driving coils.
 This is because of their patented design using an additional short circuited winding wound with resistance wire, which slows down the rate of magnetic flux collapse when the contacts open.

 Turning now to the secondary circuit, this is completely conventional, with a high/low switch selecting one of two tappings on the transformer.
-Following this is the buffer condenser and a balanced pi filter to reducing RF radiated from the output.
+Following this is the timing condenser and a balanced pi filter to reducing RF radiated from the output.

-Interestingly, the buffer condenser is connected after the switch, which means the reflected value of buffer capacitance varies depending on the switch setting.
+Interestingly, the timing condenser is connected after the switch, which means the reflected value of buffer capacitance varies depending on the switch setting.
 In the "Hi" position there will be more capacitance than when set to "Lo".
 However, in practice the value of buffer capacitance is not as critical as some texts make out - the important point being that it is never insufficient.

 Getting it working.